YourRoots Logo

 Children(s): Doris Hays, Edward Hays

-Isaac Lee Hays was born in Texas in 1881, to John (Jack) Lafayett Hays and Mary Elizabeth Bridges.
-Later in life, Isaac Lee Hays married Maggie Belle Denton; among their children were Doris Hays and Edward Lee Hays.
-Isaac Lee Hays died in Mount Pleasant, Titus, Texas, USA, 1944.
+Isaac Lee Hays was born in 1881 in Texas, the child of John (Jack) Lafayett Hays and Mary Elizabeth Bridges.
+In 1900, Isaac Lee Hays resided in Justice Precinct 1, Titus, Texas, USA.
+In 1920, Isaac Lee Hays resided in Mount Pleasant, Titus, Texas, USA.
+Isaac Lee Hays married Maggie Belle Denton, and had children including Doris Hays, Edward Lee Hays.
+Isaac Lee Hays passed away in 1944 in Mount Pleasant, Titus, Texas, USA.

 Find more search results for Isaac Hays